 Teachers are welcomed and encouraged to utilize the park and its resources to enhance their own curriculum.
-To schedule a visit, educators should contact the Park Education Coordinator, Joan Haley, to discuss curricular needs and how the park can best serve them.
-Please see the Teacher and Student Blogs and Curriculum pages for examples of how other teachers are working with the park.
+To schedule a visit, educators can contact park staff at 802-457-3368, to discuss curricular needs and how the park can best serve them.
+Please see the Curriculum pages for examples of how other teachers are working with the park.

 Timing and Fees: The park's buildings are open to the public from May to October; however, school groups are welcome to utilize the park year-round.
 There is no entrance fee.
-We do ask that you call (802/457-3368 ext.
-44) ahead of time to let us know you are coming.
+We do ask that you call (802/457-3368) ahead of time to let us know you are coming.

 Reservations: Start your planning early!
 It is always a good idea to call several weeks ahead if you are bringing groups larger than ten visitors.
 By contacting us ahead of time, you can avoid potential disappointment and delays as well as take full advantage of the resources that the park has to offer.